judemille/rust-xplane/README.md

 Testing is performed with XPLM400 and X-Plane 12, but an effort will be made to keep base API compatibility at XPLM210.
 Please open an issue if there is a compatibility regression.

-Most development happens on the `develop` branch, with the `main` branch kept stable at releases.
+Most development happens on the `develop` branch, with the `trunk` branch kept stable at releases.

 ## Status